mohitkesarwani/Bitcoin-notifications/README.md

 The `.env` file also allows configuration of `CACHE_TTL_MINUTES` which controls how long API responses are cached.
-Increasing this value reduces the number of requests made to Twelve Data.
+Increasing this value reduces the number of requests made to CryptoCompare.

 3. Start the server: